• Contact

 Has it been a while since you’ve read a good book?
 Read a highly recommended book and see if it inspires you.
 After nearly a decade of only reading personal development books, I decided to give into Bookstagram and read some incredible fiction books (Yes, I am an SJM girlie).
 These books helped me get out of my “why can’t I create any good images rut” and truly inspired me to create.

-Recommended read: Creativity Books All Photographers Should Read
+Recommended read: Must-read Creativity Books for Photographers

 15. Communicate a feeling or emotion